deerawan/vscode-dash/README.md

 ### File name to docset matching

-This plugin supports file name matching to docset, this is useful to target docset for any specific file name such as `docker.yml` or `vagrantfile`.
+This plugin also supports file name matching to docset, this is useful to target docset for any specific file name such as `docker.yml` or `vagrantfile`.

 **NOTE: You can use glob pattern to define the file name**